oabsa/dues-lookup/README.txt

 See the Github page for detailed instructions and to file bug reports.
 https://github.com/justdave/oadueslookup/wiki

-This plugin embeds the PHPExcel library intact with no modifications, which is licensed LGPL and not included under the MIT license.
+This plugin embeds the PHPExcel library intact with no modifications, which is licensed separately under LGPL.
 PHPExcel can be found at https://github.com/PHPOffice/PHPExcel

 == Installation ==